Two-Scalar Bose-Einstein Condensates: From Stars to Galaxies: Introduction

-While some studies have been dedicated to understanding the map between properties at the Lagrangian level and the behavior of the BEC system such as its mass and density profile \cite{Schiappacasse:2017ham,Deng:2018jjz,Eby:2017teq,Eby:2018dat,Eby:2015hyx,Eby:2016cnq,Croon:2018ybs,Fan:2016rda,Croon:2018ftb,PhysRevD.38.2376,Berezhiani:2015bqa,Chavanis:2011zi,Chavanis:2011zm,Ferreira:2018wup}, the effect of extra scalars in a BEC system with both gravitational and possibly non-gravitational interactions among the scalars remains largely under-explored.
-In particular, due to numerical challenges, most previous studies have focused on single scalar BEC systems, with only a few exceptions: multiple scalar BEC systems with negligible non-gravitational interactions were explored in \cite{Broadhurst:2018fei}; analytical approximations for multi-scalar BEC systems with self-interactions were explored in \cite{Eby:2020eas}.
-In contrast, we undertake a full numerical study of the properties of BECs made of two interacting scalars, including both non-gravitational self-interactions and interactions between the scalars, followed by simple analytical understanding.
-Given that feeble repulsive self-interactions can lead to drastic changes in the mass profile at the macroscopic level \cite{Colpi:1986ye,Croon:2018ybs}, it can be expected that interactions between different scalars will have an important impact and leave unique imprints on the BEC system mass profile.
+Many studies have been dedicated to understanding the map between properties at the Lagrangian level and the behavior of the BEC system such as its mass and density profile \cite{Schiappacasse:2017ham,Deng:2018jjz,Eby:2017teq,Eby:2018dat,Eby:2015hyx,Eby:2016cnq,Croon:2018ybs,Fan:2016rda,Croon:2018ftb,PhysRevD.38.2376,Berezhiani:2015bqa,Chavanis:2011zi,Chavanis:2011zm,Ferreira:2018wup}. {\hl In \cite{Chavanis:2011cz}, hydrodynamic approach is used and confirms the results from field space analysis.
+In \cite{Chen:2020cef}, formation of boson stars inside DM halo is simulated.} On the other hand, the effect of extra scalars in a BEC system with both gravitational and possibly non-gravitational interactions among the scalars remains largely under-explored.
+In particular, due to numerical challenges, most previous studies have focused on single scalar BEC systems, with a few exceptions: multiple scalar BEC systems with negligible non-gravitational interactions were explored in \cite{Broadhurst:2018fei}; analytical approximations for multi-scalar BEC systems with self-interactions were explored in \cite{Eby:2020eas}; {\hl a Newtonian analysis on multi-scalar BEC in the limit of large quartic coupling \cite{Kan:2017uhj}.
+Existence of solutions in the presence of a few types of interactions are studied in \cite{Brihaye:2007tn,Brihaye:2008cg,Brihaye:2009yr}.} In contrast, we undertake a full {\hl General Relativity (GR)} numerical study of the properties of BECs made of two interacting scalars, including both non-gravitational self-interactions and interactions between the scalars, followed by simple analytical understanding, {\hl and its phenomenological implications.} Given that feeble repulsive self-interactions can lead to drastic changes in the mass profile at the macroscopic level \cite{Colpi:1986ye,Croon:2018ybs}, it can be expected that interactions between different scalars will have an important impact and leave unique imprints on the BEC system mass profile.
 The purpose of our paper is to carefully investigate such imprints, and ask whether they can be utilized to predict unique observational signatures or help address long-standing puzzles.